j0r1/GRALE2/pygrale/doc/source/tutorial.rst

 The :class:`LensInfo <grale.plotutil.LensInfo>` object stores various
 properties, like the :class:`ImagePlane <grale.images.ImagePlane>` and
 :class:`LensPlane <grale.images.LensPlane>` instances that were calculated,
 as well as the density map.
-In the example below, we use this stored information to generate a contour map using matplotlib's `contour <https://matplotlib.org/api/_as_gen/matplotlib.pyplot.contour.html>`_ function.
-Note that in this case we're using the raw matplotlib functions, and our own plot scale factor will not be taken into account automatically.
+In the example below, we use the :func:`plotDensityContours <grale.plotutil.plotDensityContours>` function to create a contour map of the projected mass density of the lens.
-For this reason, we convert to arcsec units manually.
 The result is shown in the panel on the left.
-The center and right panels of the figure above show the circularly averaged mass density profile and integrated mass profile respectively, using the :func:`plotAverageDensityProfile <grale.plotutil.plotAverageDensityProfile>` and :func:`plotIntegratedMassProfile <grale.plotutil.plotIntegratedMassProfile>`
+The center and right panels of the same figure show the circularly averaged mass density profile and integrated mass profile respectively, using the :func:`plotAverageDensityProfile <grale.plotutil.plotAverageDensityProfile>` and :func:`plotIntegratedMassProfile <grale.plotutil.plotIntegratedMassProfile>`